CalvinGregory/microUSV/PeripheralController/README.md

 # PeripheralController

-PeripheralController is the controller code for the microUSV's Arduino Nano which interfaces between the peripheral devices (Qik motor controller) and the main controller board (Raspberry pi zero).
+PeripheralController is the controller code for the microUSV's Arduino Nano which interfaces between the peripheral devices (Qik motor controller) and the main controller board (Raspberry pi zero) at a baud rate of 115200.
 It receives pairs of integers over serial (USB) which it sends as motor speed commands to the Qik motor controller.

 ### Wiring